ietf-ivy-wg/network-inventory-topology/draft-ietf-ivy-network-inventory-topology.md

   firmware, and software components.
 Examples of inventory hardware components could be rack, shelf, slot, board, or physical port.
-Examples of inventory software components could be platform Operating System (OS), software-patches, bios, or boot- loader {{?I-D.ietf-ivy-network-inventory-software}}.
+Examples of inventory software components could be platform Operating System (OS), software-modules, bios, or boot- loader {{?I-D.ietf-ivy-network-inventory-software}}.

 In order to ease navigation from (or to) inventory and network topologies,